zderApfel/RoU/README.md

 * Main character death means GAME OVER and save file deletion
 * Some raids now must be completed within a certain time frame, with consequences for failure
-* Health doesn't regenerate
+* HP doesn't regenerate
-* You regain stamina and BP at a slower rate the less health you have
+* You regain stamina and BP at a slower rate the less HP you have

 ## Starter Classes